BorisChen396/Pudding/docs/index.md

 # Pudding

-Pudding is a music player that let you enjoy music on your device, YouTube, and more other platforms in the future!
+Pudding is a music player that let you enjoy music on your device and YouTube!

 [Download latest APK][get-latest-apk]{: .btn }

+[Download older APK][get-latest-apk]{: .btn }

 ## How to install Pudding